 Here are a few things to consider:

-4. Learn the basics of the language of the country you are visiting.
+- Learn the basics of the language of the country you are visiting.
 Consider bringing a mini-letter of introduction in the language of the place(s) you are traveling.
-Upload Google Translate on your smart phone.

-6. Keep yourself hydrated when flying.
+- Keep yourself hydrated when flying.
 Drink plenty of water before, during and after your flight .
 Don’t drink alcohol during your flight – it dehydrates you.
 If you have a long flight consider taking a mild sedative so you can sleep on route.
 Carry noise canceling headphones and variety of music to dull out the noise.
-Upload loads of movies and music to your tablet/ipad.

-10. Flying tips: Best times of the day to travel, 6&7am, best days of the week to travel-Saturday, Wednesday and Tuesday, best months to travel-September and April, try to fly non-stop because that reduces the chances of losing your luggage and consider using airports near major cities.
+- Flying tips: Best times of the day to travel, 6&7am, best days of the week to travel-Saturday and Tuesday, best months to travel-September, try to fly non-stop because that reduces the chances of losing your luggage and consider using airports near major cities.

-11. TAKE A PHOTO OF YOUR LUGGAGE BEFORE YOU TRAVEL– writes Susan from Calgary, Canada — I suggest you take a photo of your luggage and/or backpack before you leave the house.
+- YOUR FIRST DIGITAL PHOTO BEFORE YOU TRAVEL CAN BE VERY HELPFUL — writes Susan from Calgary, Canada — Many women travelers carry a digital camera these days.
+I suggest you take a photo of your luggage and/or backpack before you leave the house.
 This way, a copy is already in your camera.
 Then, if your luggage gets lost you can immediately show the lost luggage staff exactly what the missing pieces looks like.